 » Publishers and Industries: People interested in certain publisher books (ex.
 Farma Media) or from a certain industry (ex.
 Medicine or even more specific: Dermatology).

-Google AdWords Search campaigns have been thematically segmented depending on the Industry, Sub-Industry, bestsellers, publishers or authors, in order to maximise the click-through rate and quality score.
+Google Ads Search campaigns have been thematically segmented depending on the Industry, Sub-Industry, bestsellers, publishers or authors, in order to maximise the click-through rate and quality score.
 A Quality Score higher than 8 determines how low the cost per click will be in order to display the ads.

 For maximising the relevance of the ads displayed on Google Search for the public segment chosen by targeting on a keyword level, all ads were adapted, not only to contain the exact expressions users are searching for, but also to display ad extensions that are relevant for the specific search.
 For example, for “Medicine Books” ads has for extensions specific Sitelinks for the Medicine industry such as: Surgery, Nursing, Medical Specialties, Internal Medicine.